Lowestofttim/Chia-hashlips-and-photoshop-image-and-metadata-creation-tool/README.md

 # Chia-hashlips-and-photoshop-image-and-metadata-creation-tool

+All you will need to do is change the code marked "CHANGE TO YOUR INFORMATION" Inside the JS script.

 This is our example that we used to generate the Monkeyzoo collections.

 // Simple art generator by HashLips <->